History of Marshfield, Massachusetts: British occupation

 To The Inhabitants of the Town of Marshfield.

 Gentlemen,- The warmth with which you declare your principles of Loyalty to your Sovereign and his Constitutional Government cannot fail of being grateful to the mind of every lover of his country: and it is much to be wished that the uniform propriety of your conduct will extend its influence to the removal of those groundless jealousies, which have unhappily warped the affections of too many of your countrymen from the parent state, and which are now tending to raise violent commotions, and involve in Ruin and Destruction this unfortunate Province.

 The approbation you are pleased to express of his Majesty's appointment at this critical juncture to the command of his American fleet, is flattering; and you may be assured that my countenance and support shall never be wanting to protect the Friends of British Government and reduce to order and submission, those who would endeavor to destroy that Peace and Harmony, which is the end of good Legislation to produce.
 Samuel Graves.

 This troop movement was also the subject of a letter from General Gage to Lord Dartmouth dated January 27, 1775, which was read to the British Parliament on March 8, 1775.

 The day after the Lexington Alarm of April 19, 1775, approximately one thousand Patriot militia from the local towns of Plymouth, Kingston, Duxbury, Carver, Plympton, Middleboro and Rochester stormed into Marshfield—to attack the British soldiers quartered within the town and the Tories hosting them.
 Colonel Anthony Thomas, a Patriot leader, helped to coordinate the incursion by assembling several hundred militia forces at his house in preparation for the attack on the estate of his own neighbor, Nathaniel Ray Thomas.
 The first troops to arrive decided to wait until the next day, so that more Patriot troops could amass for the Marshfield battle.

-The confrontation with the British was narrowly averted when General Graves sent the HM Schooner Hope along with two wooden sloops to evacuate the British troops and the Tories at Marshfield.
+The confrontation with the British was narrowly averted when Admiral Graves sent the HM Schooner Hope along with two wooden sloops to evacuate the British troops and the Tories at Marshfield.
 The ships came in near Brant Rock at the Cut River.
 The two sloops had been "prest" into service by Admiral Graves as the first British "prizes" of the Revolutionary War.
 Marshfield men alerted the British troops to the arrival of the ships by firing guns from atop "Signal Hill" situated within the vast lands of the Thomas estate.
 Over one hundred Loyalist residents of the area evacuated with the British troops to Boston.
 Some of these residents joined regiments in Boston to aid the British.
 Other Marshfield Tories were taken prisoner by the militia from surrounding towns during the skirmish.
 The guns sent by General Gage for the Associated Loyalists were confiscated by the Patriots.

 The British evacuation of Marshfield occurred just one day after the first battle of the Revolution at Lexington, Massachusetts.
 Edward Winslow, Jr. served as a guide for Britain's Lord Percy at the Lexington battle.
 His horse was shot under him during battle.